alphagov/locate-api/README.md

     - gssCode: Government Statistical Service code for the Local Authority this address resides in.

     * All: The returns the full data set for an address.
-In most cases this is not neccessary.
+In most use cases the presentation object will be sufficient.
         {
             "gssCode": "E09000032",
             "country": "England",